UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 (From now on the `@context` will be omitted from examples.)

 The `@context` MUST be provided as a local context in `CATALOG.json`.
-Terms which are not used SHOULD be omitted - the CATALOG MUST map from terms directly to URIs to make it easier for programers to deal with DataCrates.
+Terms which are not used SHOULD be omitted.
+The CATALOG MUST map from terms directly to URIs to make it easier for programmers to deal with DataCrates.

 For example: